Image-X-Institute/TopasOpt/examples/ApertureOptimisation/README.md

 - Extract some metrics from them
 - Calculate an objective value based on those results.

 The actual objective function we will use in this example fulfills these criteria, and is copied below.
 Copy this code into TopasObjectiveFunction.py.
+Update the location of ```OriginalDataLoc``` to wherever you downloaded the input topas scripts.

 ```python
 import sys